-Once such information is public, it is gone, likely to be sold to other businesses.
+Once such information is public, it is gone and likely to be sold to other businesses.

 Use Safe Browsers

-If you wish to stay under the radar after removing previous accounts, I advocate using a platform like the Brave Browser for general internet browsing and using search engines like Tor (integrated with Brave) wherever feasible.
+Suppose you wish to stay under the radar after removing previous accounts.
+In that case, I advocate using a platform like the Brave Browser for general internet browsing and using search engines like Tor (integrated with Brave) wherever feasible.

 Both of these systems are based on the protection of personal information.